 A bay can’t be provided solely for an individual and is available for any Blue Badge Holder.

 - You must be a blue badge holder.

 - You must be the driver, or regular passenger, of the vehicle the space is needed for.

-- The vehicle should be based at your property and the driver should also live there.
+- The vehicle must be based at your property and the driver must also be resident.

 - There must be no off-street parking available at or near your property.

 We will normally only approve a bay where there is a known parking issue.

 If you are eligible the local Highway Neighbourhood Team will give approval for a bay to be marked where appropriate.